Timelike Holographic Complexity: Timelike Subregion and Holographic Volume

 where $H_{d-1} = \mathrm{Vol}(X_{d-1})$ is the transverse volume.
-Extremizing this functional yields two branches of extremal surfaces \cite{Doi:2022iyj,Doi:2023zaf}
+Extremizing this functional yields two distinct branches of solutions \cite{Doi:2022iyj,Doi:2023zaf},

-corresponding to spacelike and timelike surfaces, respectively.
-The timelike branch exists only for $r \ge \frac{T}{2}$, defining a causal cutoff in the bulk geometry.
+corresponding to spacelike and timelike extremal surfaces, respectively.
+The timelike branch exists only for $r \ge T/2$, thereby introducing a causal cutoff in the bulk geometry.

-These two branches together constitute the full extremal surface configuration that defines the timelike subregion problem.
-As demonstrated in \cite{Doi:2022iyj,Doi:2023zaf}, while the area of the spacelike branch remains real, the timelike branch introduces an imaginary contribution to the entanglement entropy.
-This motivates studying its analog in holographic complexity, where one expects both real and potentially complex geometric contributions.
+Together, these two branches form the complete extremal surface configuration associated with the timelike subregion.
+As shown in \cite{Doi:2022iyj,Doi:2023zaf}, while the area of the spacelike branch remains real, the timelike branch contributes an imaginary term to the holographic entanglement entropy.
+This feature motivates examining the corresponding construction in holographic complexity, where one might expect qualitatively different behavior due to the volume-based nature of the proposal.